IMvision12/KerasFormers/docs/clip.md

 Mirrors HF's `CLIPForImageClassification`: the CLIP vision encoder feeds a mean-pool over the patch tokens (CLS excluded) and a single linear `classifier` Dense producing `num_classes` logits.
 The text tower, visual projection, and `logit_scale` are **not** built.

 The classifier head is a plain `Dense`, so this class is only meaningful with a checkpoint whose head was actually trained.
-None of the release variants in the table above carry one: they are all base CLIP, so `CLIPImageClassify.from_weights("clip_vit_base_16")` leaves the head randomly initialized and its predictions are meaningless.
+None of the Hub checkpoint variants in the table above carry one: they are all base CLIP, so `CLIPImageClassify.from_weights("kerasformers/clip_vit_base_16")` leaves the head randomly initialized and its predictions are meaningless.
 Point it at a fine-tune, or train the head yourself.